Island groups of the Philippines

-The Philippines is divided into three (3) major island groups of Luzon, the Visayas, and Mindanao.
-Luzon and Mindanao are both named after the largest island in their respective groups, while the Visayas (also referred to as the Visayan Islands) is an archipelago.
+The Philippines is divided into three major island groups: Luzon, the Visayas, and Mindanao.
+Luzon and Mindanao archipelagoes are both named after the largest island in their respective groups, while the Visayas (also referred to as the Visayan Islands) is an archipelago of roughly similar-sized islands.

 Administrative divisions

 The islands of the Philippines are organized into three distinct island groups according to regions: